BelgianNoise/dl-utils/README.md

 This project aims to aid me in downloading videos from certain content providers.
 The downloaded files are strictly for personal use only without any intend to break user agreements.
-The focus lays not on illegally acquiring video content, content that is stored behind a paywall is only to be consumed when actively paying for that service.
+The focus lies not on illegally acquiring or consuming video content, content is only to be consumed in accordance to the platform's terms of service.

 This project consists of 4 subprojects that can mostly be used on their own, this is done to reduce debugging complexity and maximize availability.

+Currently supported content providers:
+- [x] VRT MAX         (dl-downer, dl-queue, dl-chrome-extension)
+- [x] GoPlay          (dl-downer, dl-queue)
+- [ ] VTM GO
+- [ ] Streamz
+- [ ] NPO Start

 ## [dl-downer](dl-downer/)